Zachary-Levesque/Sports-Strategy-Engine/README.md

 # Sports Strategy Engine

-Sports Strategy Engine is a Python MVP for personalized golf strategy optimization.
-It evaluates club, aim point, shot shape, and swing intensity combinations with Monte Carlo simulation, then recommends the best option using expected strokes and risk-adjusted scoring.
+Sports Strategy Engine is a full-stack golf strategy optimizer.
+It combines a Python Monte Carlo simulation engine, a FastAPI backend with SQLite persistence, and a React/TypeScript frontend that consumes the live recommendation API.

 ## MVP Features